 Su-ion Ih arithmetic geometry, algebraic geometry

-David Grant arithmetic geometry, space-time coding
+David Grant arithmetic geometry, coding theory

 Eric Stade number theory, special functions